KanishAnand/JetpackJoyride/README.md

 1. 'WAD' to move.
 2. Fire Bullets with 'b'.
 3. Activate shield with 'Space'.
+4. You get 3 lives in the game.
+5. Increase your score by taking coins,hitting fire-beams and killing enemies.
 2. Grab the Speed-Boost Powerup by jumping on it.
 3. You can become a dragon too by taking Special Dragon Powerup.
 4. Kill the final Boss-Enemy to win the game.

 ## Assignment related stuff